Code-Institute-Submissions/denisklopotan-green-kitchen_NovResub2/README.md

 Green Kitchen is place where progressive ideas cook.
 Topics of health, self-awareness, sustainability.
 Ancient wisdom is always just taking new forms.
 We are in a constant dialogue of the past, present and future.

 Site concept is a personal blog with news section and a recipe page.
-Registered users can participate by commenting on posts and news articles, adding recipes, editing and deleting comments, contacting site admin trough contact form, etc..
+Registered users can participate by commenting on posts and, editing and deleting comments, contacting site admin trough contact form.

-Elements implemented so far are personal blog with posts.
-Registered users can comment on posts or like posts.
-Admin can create posts, approve / delete comments or remove users.

 ## UX